Kagebounshin/neverday-milestone-project-1/README.md

 ---

 - Color Scheme
-    - The website has a white background, and two diffrent types of light grey to make an nice transaction between the sections.
+    - The website has a white background, with a light grey color and a black color to make a nice transaction between the diffrent sections.

 - Typography
     - I've used the Roboto font from [GoogleFonts](https://fonts.google.com/specimen/Roboto?preview.text_type=custom#glyphs), I think its clean and looks really nice.
 The fall back font is sans-serif.